 After 33 days of being intubated, Aurora started to improve.
 We all have been surprised and amazed by her will to live.
 She was just 1.5 kg and had an immense strength.
 I felt so proud when the staff was coming to congratulate her for coming off the nitric, the ventilation and morphine.
 NICU is a place where the smallest progress is celebrated, and we had great people around who shared both our sadness and happiness.
 Later on, a nurse that often took care of Aurora, said that: “She is such a little miracle.
 I have rarely seen a baby fight so hard.”.

-After they were clinically better, I could finally cuddle them both Aurora and Victoria, at the same time.
+After they were clinically better, I could finally cuddle both of them, at the same time.
 Soon after, they were moved to Whittington Hospital, our local hospital, on 14th November 2017.
 We were unfortunate to say goodbye to the great team that worked so hard to keep our girls alive.
 However, just like in any other situation, we needed to adapt to changes.

 I am sure that every person, at some point in life, is passing through a difficult moment.
 Weather is economic problems, familial or career.
 However, as long as you are healthy, nothing is lost, because you can get up when you fall, fight, and try thousands of solutions that can take you where you dream to be.